-If your lawn has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can point the finger at Japanese beetles.
+If your lot has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.